Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 If you can’t wait till airodump-ng captures a handshake, you can send a message to the wireless client saying that it is no longer associated with the AP.

-The wireless client will then hopefully reauthenticate with the AP and we’ll capture the authentication handshake.
+The wireless client will then hopefully re-authenticate with the AP and we’ll capture the authentication handshake.

 Send deauth request to broadcast: